 In the Weymouth case, the parties reached an antenuptial agreement (prenup) that stated that there would be no alimony, unless one party committed adultery.
 In this case, because the antenuptial agreement provided for alimony upon a finding of adultery, the wife was entitled to alimony when circumstantial evidence showed that the husband was involved in an affair, and that affair was found to be the basis for the divorce.

 Even though Florida is a no fault divorce state, adultery can still affect how the court rules on any or all of these areas.
 Because divorce proceedings can quickly become complicated affairs, it’s important to hire qualified legal representation to assist you in court or in a mediation session.
-At Givens Givens Sparks, PLLC, our Tampa divorce attorneys understand what it takes to fight for a favorable outcome, and are prepared to work with you to ensure that you can work through this difficult time and move on with your life.
+At Robert Sparks Attorneys, PLLC, our Tampa divorce attorneys understand what it takes to fight for a favorable outcome, and are prepared to work with you to ensure that you can work through this difficult time and move on with your life.
 Call us at (813) 336-3348 to speak with one of our divorce lawyers, or contact us today to request a case consultation.